The Sandman: Endless Nights: Chapter 1: Death - Death and Venice

 This story deals with the idea of quality versus quantity of life.
 It is split between two views: the lives of a group on an island off the coast of Venice protected by magic from Death versus the memories and thoughts of a young American (the conclusion suggests he is a special forces soldier) who has never forgotten his childhood encounter with her.

 The story is narrated by a man in his late twenties/early thirties who seems to be disillusioned with the world around him.
-He walks around Venice speaking of time, illusion and trickery before seguing into an extended flashback of his childhood trip to Venice.
+He walks around Venice speaking of time, illusion and trickery before segueing into an extended flashback of his childhood trip to Venice.
 While playing hide and seek he gets lost and meets Death of the Endless before a locked gate.
 She asks him to open it, which he attempts to do until finally he is found by his cousins hours later.
 They return to Venice with him in disgrace.
 The remaining story is his return to that gate, subsequent dealing with Death, musings on the facade of reality, his obsession with Death, and his general melancholy.

 The name is derived from Thomas Mann's 1912 novella Death in Venice.
 The magician's desire on how to die from the beginning of the story was originally stated by Boris the bodyguard in Death: The Time of Your Life.
 The events in this story seem to be heavily influenced by Edgar Allan Poe's short story "The Masque Of The Red Death".
 The island itself seems to be partially based on the real abandoned island of Poveglia.